slimer37/slimer37.github.io/jekyll_src/podcast.markdown

 I started a [podcast][trike] a while ago with a couple of friends.

-We haven't recorded a new one in a long while and I don't expect one will arrive until the virus stops.
+We haven't recorded a new one in a long while and I don't expect one will arrive.
 You can listen to the latest episode with the convenient player above.
 It's on [Spotify][spotify] and other major podcasting platforms.

 Links: